(Featured Recipe: Chocolate Medallions with Dried Cherries, Toasted Coconut and Walnuts)

 Dark Chocolate Blend:

-1/2 cup of good quality bittersweet chocolate chips – see note below
+1/2 cup quality bittersweet chocolate chips – see note below

 1 tablespoon coconut oil

-1/2 cup good quality white chocolate baking bar (roughly chopped) – see note below
+1/2 cup quality white chocolate baking bar (roughly chopped) – see note below

 Or use 1/2 cup Trader Joe’s White Chocolate Baking Chips